ENG517/Procedure/kenneym/Studentconsole.md

 Your device's screen should now be casting on the OLED display.

 ## Troubleshooting Console Device Audio
 Sometimes the audio will not automatically play when connected to the screen.
-This is caused by 3 different issues
+There are two reasons why this may happen:

 ### 1. Your device audio is muted

-1. On the interface panel, turn the speaker volume to 50%
+1. On the interface panel, turn the speaker volume to 50%.

 ![input panel with volume toggle](https://file%2B.vscode-resource.vscode-cdn.net/Users/madelynkenney/Desktop/ENG%20517/512%20procedure%20copy/Procedure/kenneym/assets/images/JPG%20of%20Images%20in%20Landing/Input%20Page.jpg?version%3D1758681165484)
 2. Go to your device settings and check if your console is muted.